GalenIvanov/Animation-tests/README.md

     forces:     <block>

 All of the above pairs are optional.
-If some is not present, the default value is obtaind from the prototype object:
+If some is not present, the default value is obtained from the prototype object:

     particle-base: make object! [
         number:     100                  ; how many particles